Icelk/kvarn.org/public/security/index.md

 Not only the library, but also extensions (the code you write) are protected against this.

+# Authentication

+There exists an [authentication extension](https://doc.icelk.dev/kvarn-auth/kvarn_auth/) which provides a JWT implementation with support for persistent logins and validation servers.

+It functions as the backbone for web authentication, and is already [deployed](https://icelk.dev/admin).

 # Internal API

 To reduce risks of faulty code, Kvarn abstracts several concepts of unsecure things.